The first time I had to get rid of a dead rat was the last step in a long, drawn-out saga that started with me asking

 It is good to get the cleaning equipment ready because I like to give the area a few sprays of anti-bacterial spray or even bleach (where possible) straight after picking the rat up.
 Bleach will also help to keep other rats away.

 3. Bag It Up

-Place the rat in 1 bag, then place that bag into another bag, then place that bag into another bag.
+Place the rat in 1 bag, place that bag into another bag, then place that bag into another bag.

 Some folks only double bag a dead rat, but I prefer to put it inside 3 bags.
 I urge you to use strong, eco-friendly bags that will decompose over time.

 4. Place In Trash

 Most countries, counties, and states allow you to put dead rats out with the trash, as long as it is at least double-bagged.
-If your local regulations allow, then you should simply add the bag in with your regular trash.
+If your local regulations allow, then you should add the bag in with your regular trash.